 Art therapy is an evidence-based treatment that utilizes a variety of art media and psychology based processes in order to reach therapeutic goals and improve overall quality of life.
 An art therapist is a board certified masters-level clinician who works with people of all ages across a broad spectrum of practice.
 Art Therapists value artistic expression as an avenue to better understand underlying psychological needs and to access personal history that is not available through verbal means alone….

 Music therapy is as much an ineffable experience as it is something concrete and observable.
-We want to share with you six quotes about music therapy that perhaps provide a small window into what makes it so special and magical!
+We want to share with you six music therapy quotes that perhaps provide a small window into what makes it so special and magical!
+These music therapy quotes come from musicians, music therapists, psychologists, novelists, and more!
+Which one is your favorite?…Read More

 Maryville University notes that there has been an increase in the demand for psychology expertise across different fields and businesses, especially with the newly recognized connection between mental health and brain development.
 Alongside art and dance therapy, music is an example of how artistic interventions promote wellbeing and help clients work through personal issues.
 That said,…Read More